People often ask me how I get so much done.

-My housekeeper comes for six hours on Mondays and Thursdays (yes I unapologetically have a well-paid housekeeper 12+ hours a week and if I had a family I would have her full-time).
-She does all of my cleaning, laundry, ironing, errands and coordinates and manages maintenance people.
-When I’m traveling, she does deep cleaning such as cleaning all of the grout on tile floors, cleaning curtains, couch covers, and ceiling fans.
-She has a system she follows which ensures that I always have a clean house, stocked fridge, and clean and pressed clothing.
+My housekeeper comes Monday, Wednesday & Friday morning (yes I unapologetically have a well-paid housekeeper 12+ hours a week and if I had a family I would have her full-time).
+She does all of my cleaning, laundry, ironing, errands, and coordinates and manages maintenance people.
+When I’m traveling, she does deep cleaning such as cleaning all of the grout on tile floors and curtains, couch covers, and ceiling fans.
+She follows a system that ensures that I always have a clean house, a stocked fridge, and clean and pressed clothing.

 When I have parties, she works extra hours to prep for the party, work at the party and do the clean-up after the party.

 One of the greatest challenges for women in our society right now is the amount of free labor they do every week – and at the top of the list is cleaning, laundry, cooking and errands.